2018 Winter Olympic guests include Ivanka Trump, Pence, others

 Kim Yo Jong

-The sister of North Korean leader Kim Jong Un will represent her country at the Olympics.
-Kim Yo Jong will also meet with South Korean President Moon Jae-in on Friday.
+The sister of North Korean leader Kim Jong Un is representing her country at the Olympics.
+Kim Yo Jong shook hands with South Korean President Moon Jae-in during the opening ceremony.

+As they shook hands, the North and South Koreans spoke briefly.
+It was not immediately known what they said, but all of them appeared to be smiling.

-Believed to be around 30 years old, Kim Yo Jong will be the first member of North Korea’s ruling family to visit the South since the end of the Korean War in the 1953.
-Kim Yong Nam, the ceremonial head of state, will also be part of the delegation.
+Believed to be around 30 years old, Kim Yo Jong is the first member of North Korea’s ruling family to visit the South since the end of the Korean War in the 1953.
+Kim Yong Nam, the ceremonial head of state, is also part of the delegation.

-Analysts speculate that the inclusion of Kim Yo Jong shows her country’s ambition to use the Olympic Games to improve relations with the South.
+Analysts speculated that the inclusion of Kim Yo Jong shows her country’s ambition to use the Olympic Games to improve relations with the South.

 Shinzo Abe

-Japanese Prime Minister Shinzo Abe will attend the Olympic opening ceremony – and soon it will be his country’s turn.
+Japanese Prime Minister Shinzo Abe attended the Olympic opening ceremony – and soon it will be his country’s turn.

-In addition to cheering on its athletes, the Japanese delegation will also promote its country ahead of the 2020 Summer Olympics in Tokyo.
+In addition to cheering on its athletes, the Japanese delegation is also promoting its country ahead of the 2020 Summer Olympics in Tokyo.
 Olympic-goers can visit the Tokyo 2020 Japan House, which showcases the latest technology, according to Reuters.

-While in South Korea, Abe hopes to meet with President Moon Jae-in amid tensions between the two nations, the Japan Times reported.
+While in South Korea, Abe hoped to meet with President Moon Jae-in amid tensions between the two nations, the Japan Times reported.

 He’s also urged countries “not to be lured by the charm offensive of North Korea” at the games.